mmorandi/MBDyn-web/Documentation/FAQ.md

 ```
 builds the wheel2 and the muscles modules.To develop a custom module, use any existing module as a template,
 and place your module in a subdirectory of modules/; the directory name must start with module-.
-For example, the module-template2can be used as a guideline for user-defined elements.On x86 with gcc/g++ MBDyn must be compiled with
+For example, the module-template2 can be used as a guideline for user-defined elements.
+On x86 with gcc/g++ MBDyn must be compiled with
 ```
 LDFLAGS=-rdynamic
 ```